shifaspv/wSSDRC-tesnorflow-implementation/README.md

 We required few more very common Python packages, check the ```required.txt``` file and install if you don't have.
 ## Data set
-The model displayed was trained on the samples from <a href="https://datashare.is.ed.ac.uk/handle/10283/1942">here</a>.
-The model training was done with the intelligibility improved samples from SSDRC model as target, since don't have the right to publish that code, you may please use your own target samples.
+The model displayed was trained on the clean samples from <a href="https://datashare.is.ed.ac.uk/handle/10283/1942">here</a>.
+While training, the SSDRC modified samples were set as the target, since I don't have the right to publish that code, you may please use your own target samples.

 Then, generate the lists of wave files ID for training and tessting using the ```./data/generate_wave_id_list.py```, and confirm that the names match to the ones in ```./config/config_params.json```